Reinachan/AniList-Posts-to-Joplin/README.md

 ## Planned

-In order of priority:
+In order of priority

 - A simple interface with instructions for non-coders to be able to use
   - I've sketched this out already
-  - A button to trigger it instead of running it on launch
+  - A button to trigger it instead of running it on page refresh
 - Kitsu support
 - Conversion of `webm(link)` to the video/audio HTML blocks